7 min

 Weight Loss: Both Work

 Both approaches can lead to weight loss if you maintain ketosis and a caloric deficit.
-The scale might move similarly on both approaches short-term.
+The scale might move similarly on both approaches for the first few months.
+Your body doesn’t care if that protein came from a grass-fed steak or a fast food burger patty - ketosis is ketosis.

 Body Composition: Clean Keto Wins